Stephen-ODriscoll/PlutoUtils/docs/container_utils.md

 Takes a container and a function.
 Calls the function on every element in the container.
 Returns a reference to the same container.

 #### map()
-1. Takes containers for from, to and a function.
-Calls the function on every element to map it.
-Returns a reference to the same to container.
+1. Takes containers for source, destination and a function.
+Calls the function on every element to map it from source to destination.
+Returns a reference to the same destination container.
-2. Requires a template argument for the to container.
-Takes a container for from and a function.
-Calls the function on every element to map it.
-Returns the to container.
+2. Requires a template argument for the destination container.
+Takes a container for source and a function.
+Calls the function on every element to map it from source to destination.
+Returns a destination container.
-3. Takes a container for from and a function.
-Calls the function on every element to map it.
-Automatically deduces the to container using the from container and the return of the function.
-Returns the to container.
+3. Takes a container for source and a function.
+Calls the function on every element to map it from source to destination.
+Automatically deduces the destination container using the source container and the return of the function.
+Returns a destination container.

 #### slice()
-1. Takes a container and **long long**s for from and to.
+1. Takes a container and **long long**s for start and stop.
 Returns a new container.
-    - If from or to are negative, then they are taken from the size of the container.
-If they fall outside the range of the container, then 0 or the size is used.
+    - If start or stop are negative, then they are subtracted from the size of the container.
+If they fall outside the range of the container, then 0 or the container size is used.
-2. Takes a container and a **long long** for to.
+2. Takes a container and a **long long** for stop.
 Returns a new container.
-    - If to is negative, then it is taken from the size of the container.
-If it falls outside the range of the container, then 0 or the size is used.
+    - If stop is negative, then it is subtracted from the size of the container.
+If it falls outside the range of the container, then 0 or the container size is used.

 #### len()
 Takes a container.
 Returns the size of that container.